BU-DEPEND-Lab/TrojAI-Submissions/README.md

 # About Round 10
 This branch contains the code that generated the submission for round 10.

-The `model` folder and the datasets are not included in this branch.
-Please download the `model` folder by referring to `Submission Instructions` below; and find datasets in `/mnt/md0/shared/trojai_datasets_round10` folder in Lambda server.
+The `model` folder and the datasets are not included in this branch but saved in `/mnt/md0/shared/TrojAI-Submissions/round10` folder in the Lambda server.

 # Submission Instructions